NetSPI/xssValidator/README.md

 The burp intruder extender will be designed to forward responses to the XSS detection server, that will need to be running externally.

-The XSS detection server is powered by Phantom.js and leverages webkit's XSS auditor.
+The XSS detection server is powered by Phantom.js and/or Slimer.js.

 The XSS detection is influenced by Trustwave's blog post: Server-Side XSS Attack Detection with ModSecurity and PhantomJS:http://blog.spiderlabs.com/2013/02/server-site-xss-attack-detection-with-modsecurity-and-phantomjs.html